Skip to Main Content

 What Are SQL Server Integration Services?

-• SSIS is a Microsoft SQL Server database.
-It is a fast and flexible data warehousing tool for automating high-performance data integrations.
+SQL Server Integration Services (SSIS) is a Microsoft SQL server database built to be a fast and flexible data warehousing tool to perform high-performance data integrations.

 Featured in this Resource